C'est la vie (Khaled song): Marc Anthony version

 In 2013, American singer Marc Anthony covered the Khaled song as a salsa tune titled "Vivir Mi Vida" ("Live My Life") for his studio album 3.0.
 This version was produced by Sergio George and recorded at The Hit Factory Criteria in Miami, Florida.
 Anthony performed it live at the 2013 Latin Billboard Music Awards.
 The music video, directed by Carlos Perez of Elastic People, was released on September 10, 2013.
-"Vivir Mi Vida" won a Latin Grammy Award in 2013 for Record of the Year and holds the record for the second-longest run inside the top-five in the Billboard Latin Songs, with 51 weeks.
+"Vivir Mi Vida" won a Latin Grammy Award in 2013 for Record of the Year and holds the record for the second-longest run inside the top-five in the Billboard Latin Songs, with fifty-one weeks.
 A "Pop" version was also produced using the instrumental of the original Khaled version and is included on the album.

 In 2017, Anthony's former wife Jennifer Lopez covered the song in her "Spotify Session" as a tribute to his late mother and her former mother-in-law.
-As of January 2025, the music video for Anthony's version of the song has received over 1.2 billion views on YouTube.